Undergraduate Students: Frequently Asked Questions

 Q: May I postpone the awarding of my degree even though all of my requirements are complete?

 A: No. Please see the postponement of degree policy.

 Q: Can I take an incomplete in a course during my final semester?

-A: You can, but if it is a required course you will have to change your degree date to the next one available.
-All requirements for a degree must be complete on the day before the graduation date.
-Taking an incomplete in a course in your final semester means that you did not finish all requirements in time for your degree date.
+A: Taking an incomplete in a course in your final semester means that you did not finish all requirements in time for your degree date.

 Q: The GPA in my degree statement is different from the cumulative GPA on my transcript.
 Why is that?

 A: This situation occurs if you complete courses after your degree has been posted.
 Your degree is posted as of a fixed date and is not changed.
-If you later finish incompletes in elective courses, or take further coursework which changes your cumulative GPA, your degree GPA will not be changed.
+If you take further coursework which changes your cumulative GPA, your degree GPA will not be changed.
 The only exception is when a professor sends in a change of grade indicating there was a miscalculation resulting in the wrong grade being awarded (in a course completed before your degree was awarded).
 In this case, the degree GPA will be changed to reflect the corrected grade.